LSEG-API-Samples/Article.EMA.Kotlin.RTO/README.md

 The code use the [dotenv-kotlin](https://github.com/cdimascio/dotenv-kotlin) library to load the RTO credentials and configuration from the environment variable ```.env``` file or the System Environment Variables.
 The OS/system's environment variables always override ```.env``` configurations by default.

+That’s all I have to say about the consumer application entry point.

-### 2. Setting RDP Version 2 Authentication credentials to the OmmConsumer Class
+#### 2. Setting RDP Version 2 Authentication credentials to the OmmConsumer Class

 The next step is creating the ```OmmConsumer``` object.
 Then set the V2 auth Client Credentials (client ID and client secret) to the ```OmmConsumer``` instance via the *OmmConsumerConfig* class.